Heerozh/spectre/README.md

     in the prices csv.\
 **dividends_index:** `index_col`for csv in `dividends_path`.\
 **splits_path:** Splits csv folder, structured as one csv per asset.
-    When encountering duplicate indexes data in `splits_index`, Loader will use the last non-NaN 'split ratio', drop others.
+    When encountering duplicate datetime in `splits_index`, Loader will use the last non-NaN 'split ratio', drop others.
     If `splits_path` not set, the `adjustments[1]` column is considered to be included in the prices csv.\